mottosso/docker-maya/README.md

 $ docker run -ti --rm mottosso/maya
 ```

-This will download the latest image of Maya.
-You can also specify a version directly.
+Without a "tag", this would download the latest available image of Maya.
+You can explicitly specify a version with a tag.

 ```bash